- Formative/Short Essay Cover Sheet

 First Formative/Short (2,000 word) Essay, due Week 7, Term 1:

-You should write an essay of no more than 2,000 words to be submitted in hardcopy in the lecture in week 7 of the autumn term.
+You should write an essay of no more than 2,000 words to be submitted electronically via Tabula no later than 12 noon on the Wednesday of week 7 of the autumn term.
 You may choose one of the questions from the list below, or, alternatively, develop a question of your own in consultation with your seminar tutor.

 - How unified was Germany after 1871?